How many sessions are there per year?

 May I move my child up an age group?

 ESSL has adopted a new guideline as follows:

 The ESSL recognizes there are times and conditions under which players need to be moved in an age group that is greater than their attained age.
 With the goal of recognizing the issues of player safety and maintaining recreational status we will follow these guidelines:

-All requests to move players up will be brought to the Draw Meeting and reported to the Board Members present.
-The ESSL reserves the right to deny any request to move a player up.
+All requests to move players up must be reported to the Board Members during the time of registration.
+The ESSL and Genoa Board reserves the right to deny any request to move a player up.
 Consideration will be given to the following reasons for playing up:

 May I move my child down an age group?

 No. SAY guidelines read that all players must play at their age group, or above when approved by the ESSL Board.

 Teams are formed in the following way:

 The teams are balanced as close as possible to ensure each team has the equal amount of players of each age.
 For example, a 8U team equal number of 6 and 7 year olds as every other 8U team.